nileshshah21/mlir-tactics/mlir/benchmark_section5.1/README.md

 vim /llvm-project/mlir/test/lib/Tactics/TestTactics.td
 ```

 At line 173 we can see our GEMM tactics.
-To see the genrated
+To see the generated
-matchers and builder type:
+matchers and builders type:

 ```
 mlir-tblgen --gen-tactics-linalg TestTactics.td